AST Research

-AST Research, Inc., later doing business as AST Computer, was a personal computer manufacturer.
-It was founded in 1980 in Irvine, California by Albert Wong, Safi Qureshey, and Thomas Yuen, as an initialism of their first names.
-In the 1980s, AST designed add-on expansion cards, and evolved toward the 1990s into a major personal computer manufacturer.
-AST was acquired by Samsung Electronics in 1997 but was de facto closed in 1999 due to a series of losses.
+AST Research, Inc., later doing business as AST Computer, was an American personal computer manufacturer.
+It was founded in 1980 in Irvine, California, by Albert Wong, Safi Qureshey, and Thomas Yuen, as an initialism of their first names.
+Wong left the company nine years later, followed by Yuen in 1992, with Qureshey remaining until AST was acquired by Samsung Electronics in 1997.